josuar/wavpool/README.md

 ### Profiles
 Users can create profiles with in-depth biographies and links to their other profiles across the web.
 Maintain your presence in the WavPool and keep your fans current.

-## Coming Soon

 ### File upload
 Upload your latest creations to the Pool for the world to hear!
 You can add a title and description to each track, as well as any album art for the release.

+## Coming Soon

+### File upload
 Once your file is uploaded and processed, a beautiful waveform will appear to guide listeners through the crests and troughs of your submission.

 ### Audio playback